Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 <a id=""></a>
 <details open="open">
   <summary><b>Creating Normalised bigWigs</b></summary>
   Finally, the signal is normalised and outputted as bigWigs.
-For ZEN normalisation, this defaults to dividing signal by standard deviation within signal zones.
+For normalisation with ZEN, this defaults to dividing signal by standard deviation within signal zones.

 ```python
 # Create normalised bigWigs